Metal AM by means of L-PBF

 - Cobalt-Chromium alloy (Stellite)

 A wax-like mould is printed layer by layer.
 After each layer a metal paste is placed in the mould.
 During printing the component is supported by the surrounding mould material, thus support structures are not required.
-Beside prototypes also small series up to 5.000 parts can be realized with this method.
+The MoldJet process enables series production of small to medium quantities up to approx. 100,000 pieces.
 Currently, the following materials are available: